pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 >**WARNING**: if there is a namespace in your GitOps repo [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) will fail to reconcile and will not be able to create resources.
-Creation of the namespaces themselves is out of the scope for the Namespace Provisioner package.
+Creation of the namespaces is out of the scope for the Namespace Provisioner package.

 ### <a id="gitops-prerequisites"></a>Prerequisites</br>